 Should You Use Floaters In Your Spawn Bag?

 If you are drifting your spawn bag under a float then you want it to sink and get down into the strike zone and stay there.
 Your float should suspend the spawn bag just off the bottom and you should not use the floaters in your spawn bags.

 If your style of fishing is to bottom bounce your spawn bags, having a little bit of flotation is a good thing to keep the bait up and off the bottom unless you use my advanced Bottom bouncing method.
 Adding a few colored floaters to your spawn bag will do the trick.

-If you surf fish the lake or prefer to let your bait sit on the bottom of the river with a heavy lead weight while you wait for a passing fish you should also add floaters to your spawn bag to keep it off the bottom.
+If you surf fish in the lake or you prefer to let your bait just sit on the bottom of the river with a heavy lead weight while you wait for a passing fish you should add floaters to your spawn bag to keep it off the bottom.

 How Do You Hook A Spawn Bag?